WarcraftWriting/egwlww/src/earning-gold-while-leveling-in-world-of-warcraft.md

 enough gold left over for a few fun items here and there too.

-**My character is already level _X_, is it too late to start?** While you might not be able to reach all of the goals listed above, it's never too late to start earning gold.
+**My character is already level _X_, is it too late to start?** While you might not be able to achieve all of the goals listed above, it's never too late to start earning gold.
 Start by making sure your [professions](#professions) are in order, then continue reading the other sections of this guide.
 {:.alert .alert-info}

 ## The basics